Tutankhamun's mummy: The wrapped mummy

 Sewn onto the shroud immediately below the mask were a pair of separate gold hands, holding a decayed crook and flail.
-Between the hands sat a large resin scarab, bearing the image of the Bennu-bird and inscribed with Chapter 29b of the Book of the Dead, suspended on flexible straps originally prepared for Ankhkeperure.
+Between the hands sat a large resin scarab, bearing the image of the Bennu-bird and inscribed with Chapter 29b of the Book of the Dead, suspended on flexible straps.
 Below these were gold mummy bands with inlaid text, originating from a large gold ba-bird with outstretched wings.
 The mummy bands were constructed of separate gold plaques linked together along the sides by strings of tiny beads.
 They overlaid the vertical and horizontal fabric bands that secured the shroud at the centre front, biceps, hips, knees, and ankles.
-The text of the single vertical band has speeches by Nut and Geb while the four horizontal bands declare the deceased king is "honoured before" the funerary deities Anubis, Osiris, Hapi, Qebehsenuef, and Duamutef.
-Along the sides, the bands became "festoons of even more ornate straps" attached to the horizontal bands and made of "elaborate small inlaid gold plaques" in the forms of djeds, tyets, uraei, and cartouches.
-The bands too had originally been prepared for Ankhkheperure and were altered to fit Tutankhamun.
+The text of the single central vertical band has speeches by Nut and Geb while the four horizontal bands declare the deceased king is "honoured before" the funerary deities Anubis, Osiris, Hapi, Qebehsenuef, and Duamutef.
+Along the sides were ornate straps attached to the horizontal bands and made of inlaid plaques in the forms of djeds, tyets, uraei, and cartouches.
+The bands were originally prepared for Tutankhamun's predecessor Neferneferuaten and later altered to fit Tutankhamun.

-The outer wrappings and ornaments of Tutankhamun's mummy were in a deteriorated state.
-Carter estimated that "something like two bucketsful" of unguents had been poured over the mummy, which was a source of humidity within the closed coffins.
-Additionally, the unguents had undergone a chemical reaction, characterised by Carter as "a kind of slow spontaneous combustion", which carbonised the linen wrappings.
+Carter estimated that "something like two bucketsful" of unguents had been poured over the mummy; the mask and feet had been carefully avoided.
+The body lay at a slight angle within the coffin.
+The level of dark unguents differed between the right and left sides, suggesting that the coffin had tilted, presumably while being lowered into the sarcophagus.
+The liquids were a source of humidity within the closed coffins.
+Additionally, they had undergone a chemical reaction, characterised by Carter as "a kind of slow spontaneous combustion", which carbonised the linen wrappings.
 The combination of heat and humidity had negatively affected the trappings of the mummy too.
-The crook and flail had disintegrated, the resin scarab was cracked, and the threads securing the separate hands and mummy bands were decayed, rendering the whole assemblage very fragile and which "fell apart at the slightest touch."
+The crook and flail had disintegrated, the resin scarab was cracked, and the threads securing the separate hands and mummy bands were decayed, rendering the whole assemblage very fragile.
 Furthermore, the unguents had hardened over the millennia, sticking the mummy and mask to the bottom of the coffin.
-Attempts were made to separate the mummy from the inner and middle coffin troughs by placing them in the midday sun for several hours, with the temperature reaching 65 C. However, the mummy remained "firmly fixed" to the coffin so the initial examination was carried out in situ.
+Attempts were made to separate the mummy from the inner and middle coffin troughs by placing them in the midday sun for several hours, with the temperature reaching 65 C. However, the mummy remained stuck to the coffin so the initial examination was carried out in situ.